larntz/lemmy-directory/content/community/lemmy.ml/backpacking.md

 ## Description

 <blockquote class="description">
 1. Post only about backpacking, hiking, shoestring/long-term travel with a backpack<br>2.
-Recommendations about gear and friendly destinations for backpackers are welcome<br>3.
-No direct advertisement about gears, only your honest opinions and feedback.
+Recommendations about gear and friendly destinations are welcome<br>3.
+No direct advertising/affiliate links about gears, only your honest opinions and feedback.
 </blockquote>